jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 *2021-03 — Piston kit, rear sight, & temporary thread-protector*
 </div>

+![The carbon-fiber handguard lacked piston clearance, so I switched to this aluminum model by Intacto Arms.
+The plastic thread protector pictured previously was poorly suited to handle the barrel's heat, so I switched to this steel one by Down Range Products.][progress-2021-04-13]
+*2021-04 — Aluminum handguard & steel thread protector*

 Projected total weight, with a scope and a full magazine, is 7 lb 1 oz.
 Total length is 31 <sup>5</sup>/<sub>16</sub> inches.

-![The plastic thread protector is unsuitable for handling the barrel heat.
-The carbon-fiber handguard lacks piston clearance.][to-be-continued]
-*Coming 2021-04 — Steel thread protector & aluminum handguard*
+![][to-be-continued]
+*Coming 2021-06 — Weaver K6 riflescope*

 ## Performance
 When the RC1 is complete, Leeroy and I will assess its performance in a